nasa/cFE/docs/cFE Application Developers Guide.md

 ## 5.1 Application Registration

-All cFE Applications must register immediately with ES when started.
-This is accomplished with the CFE_ES_RegisterApp function and it should be the first function called by a cFE Application's main task.
+All cFE Applications are now automatically registered with ES before the user-specified entry point is invoked.
+There is no specific registration function to invoke as was necessary in older versions of cFE.

 ## 5.2 Application Names and IDs